SnehalD14/gpd/README.md

 2. Install OpenCV 3.4 ([tutorial](https://www.python36.com/how-to-install-opencv340-on-ubuntu1604/)).

-3. If you intend to use GPD on Panda Robot, clone the repository into some folder:
+3. If you intend to use GPD with Panda Robot, clone the repository into some folder:
    ```
    git clone https://github.com/SnehalD14/gpd
    ```